 Waste of time

 Visibility/Broad overview.
 Just-in-time production requires the application of team Kanban boards.
 With their help, every member of your team will be able to recognize the current goals and tasks.

 This gives a much broader overview of the current processes, and all team members are familiar with what needs to be done at every moment.

 Smooth workflow.
 The Kanban board makes it much easier to acquire a full overview of the working processes.
 Furthermore, it allows you to observe every stage of the workflow, so you can easily detect and handle bottlenecks.

 This way, you can always keep your team on the right track and maintain a smooth workflow.

 Continuous improvement.
 Just-in-time production encourages every employee to analyze current processes and offer suggestions for improvement.

 Widely known as Kaizen, this never-ending cycle will allow any team to constantly improve its performance and “change for the better”.

-This also has a positive impact on your team’s overall productivity, because it lets team members focus only on current tasks.
+This also positively impacts your team’s overall productivity because it lets team members focus only on current tasks.